Faith. Service. Law.

 For an M.Div. graduate targeting a research Ph.D. in biblical or theological studies.
 The four U.S. flagships—Yale, Princeton, Duke, Harvard—remain the strongest doctoral feeders for the U.S. Ph.D. market.
 Duke has the best published placement record.
 Oxford (M.St. or M.Phil.) and Cambridge (M.Phil.) are the strongest U.K. options for the U.K. doctoral pipeline; Durham is the most credible alternative outside Oxbridge.
 Apply to multiple programs to maximize funding leverage; assume you will not be fully funded.

 For an M.Div. graduate in the Reformed tradition.
 Westminster (Philadelphia) for the most aggressive confessional posture and OPC/PCA pipeline.
-Reformed Theological Seminary (Orlando) for the broader PCA ecology with multi-campus reach.
 Princeton Th.M. for the Presbyterian mainline tradition with substantially deeper academic breadth.
 Aberdeen and Edinburgh for U.K. Reformed-tradition doctoral preparation.

 For a broadly evangelical applicant wanting ecumenical breadth without confessional subscription.
 Gordon-Conwell Th.M. for multi-modality delivery and multi-denominational student body.
-Fuller for the most multiethnic and intentionally diverse evangelical environment.
+TEDS at TWU may also serve once the relaunch is established, but verify program continuity before committing.

-For a Wesleyan or Methodist applicant.
-Asbury for a Wesleyan confessional environment.
-Duke or Candler for a broader research-master’s environment in the United Methodist orbit; Boston University when admissions reopen.
+For a Methodist applicant.
+Duke or Candler for a broader research-master’s environment in the United Methodist orbit.

 For a working pastor who cannot relocate.
-Holy Cross’s online Th.M. is the most credible online option.
-Cambridge’s part-time M.Phil. requires in-person seminar attendance and is not a remote alternative.
 Westminster’s modular Th.M. (week-long January and July/August intensives) and Gordon-Conwell’s hybrid delivery are the strongest middle paths.

 For an M.Div. graduate considering the Yale S.T.M. specifically.
 I have one piece of advice based on having considered it myself and chosen against.
 If you have any plausible reason to want a fourth year of structured theological study—if you are unsure about doctoral work, or you want to deepen one discipline before ordination, or you are leaving an M.Div. cohort you have come to love—and if you can secure tuition coverage through Yale’s need-based aid and find a way to cover living expenses—do it.
 The opportunity cost of one year is low compared to the opportunity cost of a lifetime of wondering.
 I wish I had.